OrianaLand/Paper-Rock-Scissors/README.md

 # Rock, Paper, Scissors Game

 This is a simple implementation of the classic game **Rock Paper Scissors**, built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-The game is played entirely in the browser console, with a basic user interface (UI) added for interactivity.
+The game features a graphical user interface (GUI) where players can click buttons to make their choice.
 The project demonstrates core JavaScript concepts such as functions, event handling, DOM manipulation, and basic game logic.

 ## Features